-If there's a location added to your event, you can create an alert to tell you when to leave that factors in driving or walking distance along with traffic.
-To do so, just make sure the individual event has the Travel Time switch enabled; you can do this on your iPhone by going to the Calendar app, tapping the event in question, and going to Edit > Travel Time.
+If a location has been added to your calendar event, you can get an alert that tells you when to leave based on driving or walking distance, tied into expected traffic.
+To do so, make sure the individual event has the Travel Time switch enabled.
+This is done on your iPhone by going to the Calendar app, then tapping the event in question, and going to Edit > Travel Time.

-Your Apple Watch offers a variety of beeps, buzzes, and movements to get your attention, but it doesn't stop with notifications.
+Your Apple Watch offers various beeps, buzzes, and movements to get your attention, but it doesn't stop with notifications.
 You can also use the Taptic Engine to help navigate you around a city.
-When you're getting directions via the Watch, you'll receive a series of taps when you have to make a turn.
+When getting directions via the Watch, you'll feel a series of taps when you need to make a turn.

 For a left turn, you'll get a series of two taps, played three times: tap-tap — tap-tap — tap-tap.

 For a right turn, you'll get a steady beat of 12 taps: tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap.

 You'll also get a long vibration when you're on the last leg of your journey and when you arrive at your destination.